-If your state issues you two plates, then yes, you will be required to put one on the front and one on the rear of your vehicle.
+If your state issues you two plates, you must put one on the front and one on the rear of your vehicle.
 There are a few states, such as Florida, that only issue you one license plate.
 When only one plate is issued, it is usually required to be placed on the back of your vehicle.

-California and New York both require you to have both your front and back license plates, which you are issued by the DMV, to be properly attached to your vehicle or you can be ticketed by law enforcement.
+California and New York both require you to have both your front and back license plates, which the DMV issues you, to be properly attached to your vehicle or you can be ticketed by law enforcement.

-Specifically California Vehicle Code 5200 requires two license plates be attached, one to the front and one to the back of all automobiles and light-duty trucks.
+Specifically, California Vehicle Code 5200 requires two license plates to be attached, one to the front and one to the back of all automobiles and light-duty trucks.

-As for New York, NYS DMV states that they have issued you two vehicle plates for your vehicle; you must use both vehicle plates.
-Put one vehicle plate on the front of the vehicle and one vehicle plate on the back of the vehicle.
+The New York State DMV states that they have issued you two vehicle plates for your vehicle; you must use both vehicle plates.
+Put one vehicle plate on the front of the vehicle and one vehicle plate on the back of the car.
 There are no exemptions to this requirement.
-They go to say if there is only one location on your vehicle to attach a vehicle plate, contact a parts store to get a device to attach the other vehicle plate to your vehicle.
+They say if there is only one location on your vehicle to attach a vehicle plate, contact a parts store to get a device to attach the other to your vehicle.

-The NYS Police and other law enforcement agencies recommend that vehicles display two vehicle plates.
-The two vehicle plates help the police to identify vehicles.
-The NYS vehicle plates use a reflective material, and the two vehicle plates improve the visibility of vehicles at night
+The New York State Police and other law enforcement agencies recommend that vehicles display two vehicle plates.
+They use reflective material for the vehicle plates and the two vehicle plates improve the visibility of cars at night.

-The NYS DMV does issue only one vehicle plate for some vehicles.
+The New York State DMV does issue only one vehicle plate for some vehicles.
 These vehicles include trailers, motorcycles, and the tractor unit of a tractor-trailer.

-In Missouri their DMV notes that MO law requires that license plates be securely fastened to a vehicle, and that all parts of the plates be visible and clean for view or inspection by any law enforcement entity.
+In Missouri, the DMV notes that the law requires that license plates be securely fastened to a vehicle and that all parts of the plates be visible and clean for view or inspection by any law enforcement entity.
 If you have frames around your license plates, the Missouri State Highway Patrol reminds you that the frames must not cover any part of the plates.

-To find out what your particular state requires regarding the number of license plates that must be attached to a motor vehicle, contact your local Department of Motor Vehicles.
-This state agency should also be able to advise you as to what the penalty would be if you choose to only drive around with one license tag on the car if two are required.
+To determine what your particular state requires regarding the number of license plates attached to a motor vehicle, contact your local Department of Motor Vehicles.
+This state agency should also be able to advise you as to what the penalty would be if you drive with one license plate if two are required.